-As noted, the CMS will address continuing discharges of groundwater but will not address impacts already present offshore.
-These pre-existing offshore impacts are being addressed separately by the EPA.
+As noted, ecological risk associated with continuing groundwater discharges will be addressed in the CMS but existing impacts to offshore sediment will not be addressed.
 The CMS will also evaluate exposure control measures (e.g., institutional and engineering controls).
-These measures will be evaluated relative to their ability to control exposure in the short-term, while other measures work towards the reduction of contaminant levels and extent over time.
+These measures will be evaluated relative to their ability to control exposure in the short-term, while other measures work towards the reduction of contaminant levels and areal extent over the long-term.